vitingr/vitingr/README.md

 ### Hi there, I am Vitor👋

-With over 4 years of programming experience, I specialize in Front-end development, I currently study at the Federal Institute of São Paulo.
+I'm specialized in Front-end development, I currently study at the Federal Institute of São Paulo.
 Additionally, I am proficient in backend technologies such as Golang, Node.js, NestJS, Fastify, PostgreSQL, MongoDB, Firebase, Grafana, Docker and Terraform.
 Today I work as an Web Developer at Tractian.

 <h2> Languages and Tools I use </h2>